 Child Exploitation

 Sometimes, people might want to take advantage of you and ask you to do sexual things and you might find yourself in dangerous situations without even realising it… this is called child sexual exploitation (CSE) and it’s not okay for this to happen to a young person.
+They could also ask you to take part in criminal activities, for example by asking you to to carry drugs for them… this is called child criminal exploitation (CCE).
 It is abuse and young people have the right to be safe from it.

 At first, a young person may like, respect, or even think they are falling in love with the person exploiting them.
 This is because they are ‘groomed’ over time.
 This process involves making them feel ‘special’, so they become attached.
 But later, the behaviour of the abuser starts to change, often slowly.
 By this point, the young person is likely to feel trapped, isolated and scared, and they may find it difficult to acknowledge that they are no longer comfortable in the relationship.